AlayaNetwork/alaya-devdocs/website/docs/Install_Alaya.md

 - Get the source code

-Get the source code and put it in the GOPATH path, where `alaya` is the branch name, then switch to the actual branch:
+Get the source code and put it in the GOPATH path, where `master` is the branch name, then switch to the actual branch:

 ```
 mkdir -p $GOPATH/src/github.com/AlayaNetwork
 cd $GOPATH/src/github.com/Alaya-Go
-git clone -b alaya-develop https://github.com/AlayaNetwork/Alaya-Go.git --recursive
+git clone -b master https://github.com/AlayaNetwork/Alaya-Go.git --recursive
 ```

 - Add bls dependent library to environment variables